September 28, 2006

 1. A Place You've Visited and Your Favorite Thing there.

-Another Catholic Mom would choose one of my favorite places.
+It's funny that Another Catholic Mom would choose one of my favorite places.
 But my favorite thing at Notre Dame Cathedral in Paris was the service each Lenten Friday, venerating The Crown of Thorns.
 My visit to Paris happened to be during Lent and though I didn't understand the words spoken during the service, I was moved to tears and was able to kiss the encasement of the crown.

 .